 1.2 Conceptual model

 Taking into account the above-mentioned reasons that might increase online participation, the central hypothesis of this paper is: on average, the individual member participation in offline gatherings has a positive effect on individual member participation in online brand communities which is intensified when the product or service is considered as hedonic by the community.
-The increase is higher for a product or service when it is considered hedonic by the community compared to being considered utilitarian.
-This hypothesis is visualized in a conceptual model, see figure 1).
+The increase is higher for a product or service when it is considered hedonic by the community compared to when a product or service is considered utilitarian.
+This hypothesis contains a causal claim and is visualized in a conceptual model (see figure 1).
 The underlying research question related to the hypothesis is: what is the effect of participation in offline events on the number of contributions made by an individual community member in an online brand community and what is the effect of whether the product or service is hedonic on this relationship?
-This research question consists of several elements, on which we will elaborate in the following paragraph.
+This research question consists of several elements.
+We will elaborate on these elements in the following paragraph.

 First of all, the focal unit in the research question is community members.
 Secondly, the domain is all the members of the group of brands with an associated online community that also organize offline interactions.
-Due to the geographical dispersion of online communities, location is not a limitation to the theory.
+Due to the geographical dispersion of members of online communities, location is not a limitation to the theory.
 Thirdly, the explicit causal relation expressed in the hypothesis is that a member of a community has a higher level of participation online after visiting an offline gathering than someone in the same community who did not take part in the offline gathering.
-We define participation in the online community as the number of contributions made to the community and take contributions made in the six months before and after the offline event as a measurement for participation.
+We define participation in the online community in line with earlier research by Pöyry et al. (2013) as producing content for the community (interactive, contributive usage behaviour).